Dear reader of ADxS.org, please excuse the disruption.

 1.2.1.
 Germany

-The first KiGGS study in 2006 found that just under 5% of children and young people in Germany aged between 3 and 17 had already received a medical diagnosis of ADHD (diagnosis prevalence).
+The first KiGGS study in 2006 found that just under 5% of children and adolescents in Germany aged between 3 and 17 had already received a medical diagnosis of ADHD (diagnosis prevalence).
 In addition, a further 5% can be classified as suspected cases 10

 The second KiGGS study from 2017 speaks of 4.4% of children and adolescents who have already received a medical diagnosis.1112 These are reports from parents or guardians.
-The statement that an ADHD diagnosis has been made once does not mean that this diagnosis still has to exist at the time of the study survey.
+The statement that an ADHD diagnosis had been made once does not mean that this diagnosis still had to persist at the time of the study survey.
+It is not the field prevalence (“true prevalence”, study of a randomized group by experts), as the assessment is influenced by the ADHD knowledge of the medical profession.
+The field prevalence will therefore be higher.

 In older adults, one study found an ADHD field prevalence of:16